percona/pbm-docs/docs/usage/delete-backup.md

         - `2022-10-05T14:13:50Z` because it is the base for recovery to any point in time from the PITR time range `2022-10-05T14:13:56Z - 2022-10-05T18:52:21Z`
         - `2022-10-07T14:57:17Z` because PITR is enabled and there are no oplog slices following it yet.

-4. Starting with version [2.4.0](../release-notes/2.4.0.md), you can delete any backup snapshot (except the most recent one with point-in-time recovery enabled) regardless the point-in-time recovery slices deriving from it.
+4. Starting with version [2.4.0](../release-notes/2.4.0.md), you can delete any backup snapshot regardless the point-in-time recovery slices deriving from it.
 Such slices are then marked as "no base backup" in the `pbm status` output.
+However, at least one valid base backup must remain to ensure point-in-time recovery.

+   Such a backup is the valid base for point-in-time recovery if:

+   * The backup is one of the following types: logical, physical, base incremental
+   * There are continuous oplog slices derived from this backup for the desired restore to a specific timestamp.

 ### Behavior